usds/website-staging/README.md

 ### Visual regression tests

-Cypress.io and cypress-visual-regression are used to compare screenshots; see `cypress/e2e/visual.cy.js`.
-The following instruction                   assume that the site is running locally as described above, without live reloading.
+[Cypress](https://cypress.io) and [cypress-visual-regression](https://github.com/cypress-visual-regression/cypress-visual-regression) are used to compare screenshots; see `cypress/e2e/visual.cy.js`.
+The following instructions assume that the site is running locally as described above, *without live reloading*.

 To compare current actual screenshots with the established base images: `npm run visual-regression`.

 When pages are intentionally changed, refresh the base images with `npm run visual-refresh`.
-Commit the new base images along with the page changes.
+This creates/updates base images and a `sitemap.json file`.
+Commit these along with the page changes.

+A GitHub workflow automatically runs the regression script when a pull request targeting the `staging` branch is created or updated.
+A summary of results will appear as a comment on the PR.
+If a refresh is needed, users can activate the refresh script by manually running the `Visual regression tesing` Action and providing the PR number.
+New/updated base images will be added to the PR.

 ## Maintenance